ankitchourey/Spring/README.md

 # Spring
-This repository contains some of the basics projects on spring concepts that i made while learning spring.
+This repository contains some of the basic projects on spring concepts that I've created while learning Spring Framework.